Seeing a Dental Specialist 101

 Here are some common dental specialists and what they do:

-• An endodontist is essentially a dental specialist for root canal They treat diseases and injuries of the dental pulp or the tooth nerves.
+• An endodontist is essentially a dental specialist for root canals They treat diseases and injuries of the dental pulp or the tooth nerves.
 After dental school, they have 2 or more years of endodontics training.
 On average, endodontists perform nearly 25 root canal treatments a week, while general dentists perform less than 2.

 • Do you need oral surgery?
 Then you’ll be seeing an oral and maxillofacial surgeon.
 They treat patients for wisdom teeth removals, jaw tumors and facial injuries.
 Oral surgeons are trained in a hospital-based residency program for a minimum of 4 years.